BLUE HORIZON, BOOK 4

 The captain’s first officer stood beside him, a slateboard datapak in the orange feline’s hands.
 The rest of the red panda’s crew was gathered a few yards behind them and all were anxious.

 “Any idea what this is about?” asked the cat.

 “Jonesy, I have no clue, but I hope they make this quick,” he said in annoyance.
 “We’re already behind schedule as it is and I didn’t like having to cut everybody’s shore leave by a day to make up for it.”

 “Someone’s coming out,” Tsarina remarked from the back of the group.
 Rezo and Jonesy looked up from their conversation to see the hatch on the other ship recess back in to the hull and then slide sideways.
 One of the unicorn-like Silloni in a one-piece uniform walked out into the sunlight and then stopped to await the personnel ramp to complete its descent to the tarmac.

-Rezo frowned, recognizing Master Tristan’s first officer.
+Rezo frowned, recognizing the captain of Master Tristan’s new ship.
 He motioned to Jonesy to follow him and the two of them walked toward the Silloni vessel.
 The others waited a moment and then followed Patch as he went out after his captain.
 Rezo stopped at the bottom of the ramp and looked up at the unicorn.

 “Hello again,” the tan and brown Silloni female said with a slight tip of her horn.